ned14/pcpp/Readme.rst

    evaluated as true under this implementation.
 To be honest if your preprocessor logic is relying on those sorts of behaviours, you should rewrite it.
    For reference, unsigneds are mapped to long (signed) integers in Python, as are long longs.
- - Without a back tracking tokenising lexer, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms:
+ - Without a back tracking parser, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms: